 When you become a carer, you are needed for more than just being a support to provide food, to provide hygiene care or to be the chauffeur to various hospital appointments – you become an emotional billboard that has to hold up your loved one as they come to terms with the changes in their physical and mental health.
 The expectations and demands of you inevitably become a heavy duty to hold onto so, not surprisingly, your own mental health will invariably slump.
 For me this wasn’t an obvious change, in fact, there is something remarkable about how love fights through to give strength in the most difficult of circumstances.

 It is important to assess how you are emotionally coping with not only what is expected of you as a carer, but also the situation at hand.
-Your loved one is in distress or discomfort and it is a great responsibility for you to have to alleviate pain or to witness it on a day to day basis.
-While in times of hardship we may feel we’re coping on autopilot, it is crucial to take time to breathe and to mentally process the events taking place.
-Finding someone to talk to or reaching out to a support group is a great step to open the flood gates in a more controlled manner than letting it build to the point of feeling totally weighed down by the circumstance.
+Your loved one is in distress or discomfort and it is a great responsibility for you to have to alleviate pain or to witness it on a day-to-day basis.
+While, in times of hardship, we may feel we’re coping on autopilot, it is crucial to take time to breathe and to mentally process the events taking place.
+Finding someone to talk to or reaching out to a support group is a great step to open the flood gates in a more controlled manner, rather than letting it build to the point of feeling totally weighed down by the circumstance.

-Katie Bagshawe is currently pursuing her MSc Psychology degree Sheffield Hallam University after completing a BSc Computing degree from the University of Cumbria.
-After acting as her father’s carer in his final years with Idiopathic Pulmonary Fibrosis, she has become impassioned to do research in the Psychological impact of Progressive Lung Disease and hopes to continue doing a PhD in the same research area.
-You can connect with her on Twitter @KBagshawe
+Katie Bagshawe is currently pursuing her MSc Psychology degree at Sheffield Hallam University after completing a BSc Computing degree from the University of Cumbria.
+After acting as her father’s carer in his final years with idiopathic pulmonary fibrosis, she has become impassioned to do research on the psychological impact of progressive lung disease and hopes to continue doing a PhD in the same research area.
+You can connect with her on Twitter.